inputoutputcode/mia-server/README.md

 ## Bot Starter Kit

-All starter bots know the basics like REGISTER, CREATE_GAME, JOIN_GAME, ROLL, ANNOUNCE.
+All starter bots know the basics like REGISTER, JOIN, ROLL, ANNOUNCE.
 The rest is your job.
 Basically there is no limit for your creativity, strategies like cheating, data science, practical approaches, logging for better analysis, everything is allowed.
 Have fun!

 - [Python](Clients/python-simple-bot/)
 - [JavaScript](Clients/javascript-simple-bot/)